mediasuitenz/tech-stack/tech-stack-selection/criteria.md

  * New hires need to be able to hit the ground running
  * Adding new features that the framework doesn't support out the box should be easy
  * Library code is clean and understandable

+* Framework core functionality
+ * Single framework has the flexibility to support multiple architectures (API for SPA, multi-page app, CMS, etc)
+ * Great stability; not iterating too quickly and good LTS strategy
+ * Thoughtful upgrade path through the versions to ensure we're not left with a huge cliff scale in order to upgrade
+ * Ease of maintenance for completed projects
+ * Range of mature plugins for different authentication strategies

 * Roles and permissions
  * Roles and permissions baked in